-I have been living in New Zealand with my family for the past ten years, and only now am I finally learning what life here is really like.
-The lingo, the customs, how much things really cost, the fact that you don’t moan about the weather.
+I have been living in New Zealand with my family for the past ten years, and only now am I finally learning what life in New Zealand is really like.

 I know.
 What can I say?
 I’m slow.
-And I’m a Brit.
+And a Brit.

-Approximately 11 hours by plane from southeast Asia, 12 hours from North and South America and 24 hours from Europe, New Zealand is a bloody long way from anywhere except Australia and even they are 2, 500 miles away and pretend not to like us.
+Approximately 11 hours by plane from southeast Asia, 12 hours from North and South America and 24 hours from Europe, New Zealand is a bloody long way from anywhere.

 Living in New Zealand.
-20 Things You Musn’t Do If You Don’t Want To Look Like A Muppet.
+21 Things You Mustn’t Do (If You Don’t Want To Look Like A Muppet).